Skip to content

 Sand Fly Gnats

-True sand flies, of the family Phlebotomus, are not particularly problematic in the United States; in fact when we use the term sandfly we are likely referring to biting midges (no-see-ums) or horse flies.
+True sand flies, of the family Phlebotomus, are not particularly problematic in the United States; in fact, when we use the term sandfly we are likely referring to biting midges (no-see-ums) or horse flies.
 However, in other parts of the world, the true sandfly is a biting menace and a vector of very serious diseases.
 True sandflies are about the size of biting midges or no-see-ums and have a hump-backed appearance.
 Sandflies are responsible for the spread of Chandipura Virus, which is a cousin of rabies.
-Sand flies also spread the bacteria which causes Carrion’s Disease and Leishmaniasis.
+Sandflies also spread the bacteria that causes Carrion’s Disease and Leishmaniasis.

 Non-Biting Gnats